npc203/npc-cogs/docs/source/customhelp.rst

      new file in that folder with your custom coded theme and load the cog.
    | your theme should magically occur in the ``[p]chelp listthemes``

-3. Why can't I have custom navigation arrows?

-   Apprently it leads to people stealing other bots arrows and encourages plagarism, that's why it's not there. feel free to change my mind.

-4. Some of my reactions are vanishing?
+3. Some of my reactions are vanishing?

    You are probably having more than 14 categories.
 A message can only have 14 reactions from a bot at max (I think).
    This is a discord limitation and it's unhandled by the cog.